ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "He who angers you conquers you."
+  "If you can't explain it simply, you don't understand it well enough."
-<br>— Elizabeth Kenny
+<br>— Albert Einstein
 </blockquote>
 </h3>